spatie/laravel-authorize/README.md

 ];
 ```

-Naming the middleware `userCan` is just a suggestions.
+Naming the middleware `userCan` is just a suggestion.
 You can give it any name you'd like.

 The `authorize`-middleware includes all functionality provided by the standard `auth`-middleware.
 So you could
 also opt to replace the  `App\Http\Middleware\Authenticate`-middleware by `Spatie\Authorize\Middleware\Authorize`: